thecallum/wttj-case-kanban/README.md

         string display_order
         string email
         integer job_id FK
-        integer status_id FK
+        integer column_id FK
         datetime inserted_at
         datetime updated_at
     }

-    Job ||--o{ Status : "has many"
+    Job ||--o{ Column : "has many"
     Job ||--o{ Candidate : "has many"
-    Status ||--o{ Candidate : "has many"
+    Column ||--o{ Candidate : "has many"
 ```

-With the new entity, I added `statusController` to the backend, a `useStatus` hook to the frontend and dynamically rendered the result.
+With the new entity, I added `columnController` to the backend, a `useColumn` hook to the frontend and dynamically rendered the result.

 ## 2. Migrating to GraphQL